tlichten/vagrant-vsim/README.md

  - Run 'vagrant up' from this directory, e.g. ~/vagrant-vsim/
  - You will be asked to import the Simulator as a Vagrant box.
 Press "y" to proceed and import.
 The import will take a few minutes
  - Wait until the VSim is ready.
 Once ready, you can use 'vagrant ssh vsim' to access the VSim console
+ - When done, you can destroy the environment using 'vagrant destroy' and recreate with 'vagrant up'

 Uninstall